Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 The following summarizes key learnings and best practices demonstrated by this sample solution:

 ### 1. Use Data Tiering in your Data Lake.
-   - Generally, you want to divide your data lake into three major areas which contain your Bronze, Silver and Gold Datasets.
+   - Generally, you want to divide your data lake into three major areas which contain your Bronze, Silver and Gold datasets.
      1. *Bronze* - This is a landing area for your raw datasets with no to minimal data transformations applied, and therefore are optimized for writes / ingestion.
 Treat these datasets as an immutable, append only store.
      2. *Silver* - These are cleansed, semi-processed datasets.
-These conform to a known schema and predefinedd data invariants and might have further data augmentation applied.
+These conform to a known schema and predefined data invariants and might have further data augmentation applied.
 These are typically used by Data Scientists.
      3. *Gold* - These are highly processed, highly read-optimized datasets primarily for consumption of business users.
 Typically, these are structured in your standard Fact and Dimension tables.
 ### 2. Validate data early in your pipeline.
    - Add data validation between the Bronze and Silver datasets.
 By validating early in your pipeline, you can ensure all succeeding datasets conform to a specific schema and known data invariants.
 This also can potentially prevent data pipeline failures in cases of unexpected changes to the input data.